Voting Rights Act

 Once the president signs a bill, it becomes a law.

-An act to enforce the fifteenth amendment to the Constitution of the United States, and for other purposes
+An act to enforce the 15th amendment to the Constitution of the United States, and for other purposes

 Other names for this bill...